-Visit Lauderdale, the destination marketing organization for Broward County, FL, is currently monitoring Hurricane Ian as it approaches the west coast of Florida.
-We are committed to sharing and updating weather information so that residents and visitors alike can feel safe and make conscious travel decisions.
+Visit Lauderdale, the official destination marketing organization for Broward County, FL, is committed to sharing and updating weather information so that residents and visitors alike can feel safe and make conscious travel decisions.

 Summer afternoon rain showers or thunderstorms are typical in Florida but there is also the possibility that more serious storms might form.
 Luckily, weather forecasters closely monitor any tropical weather disturbance and they can predict the path the storm is most likely to take.
 We will post information whenever a storm is looming that might impact Greater Fort Lauderdale.